Energinet-DataHub/.github/README.md

 When we implement a breaking change we must create a new major version.

-As we are currently the only consumers of `.github` and `geh-terraform-modules` artifacts, we have implemented a retention schedule for versions older than two major versions back meaning that **they will be deleted automatically on a nightly schedule**.

 ---
-> :warning: **TL;DR: If you create a new major version, i.e. v47, all releases and major release tags from v45 and downwards in that repository WILL BE DELETED the following night !!**
+> :warning: **If you create a new major version, i.e. v47, all releases and major release tags from v45 and downwards in that repository WILL BE DELETED !!**

 You **MUST** ensure that we do not reference releases of  `.github` and `geh-terraform-modules` about to be deleted before creating a new major version in either of these repositories !

+Bonusinfo: This schedule runs every night out of dh3-automation

 ---